 "Incredibly nourishing." — Björk

 Winner of the 2007 National Book Critics Circle Award in criticism, the 2008 Guardian First Book Award, a 2010 Premio Napoli prize in foreign literature, the 2011 Grand Prix des Muses, and a Music Pen Club prize in Japan; finalist for the 2008 Pulitzer Prize in general non-fiction; shortlisted for the Samuel Johnson Prize; one of the New York Times's 10 Best Books of 2007; also on best-of-the-year lists in the Washington Post, the LA Times, New York, Time, The Economist, Slate, and Newsweek.
-A New York Times, LA Times, and Boston Globe bestseller; translated into fifteen languages; more than 250,000 copies sold around the world.
+A New York Times, LA Times, and Boston Globe bestseller; translated into fifteen languages; inspired a year-long festival at the Southbank Centre in 2013.

-The Rest Is Noise: Listening to the Twentieth Century is a voyage into the labyrinth of modern music, which remains an obscure world for most people.
+The Rest Is Noise is a voyage into the labyrinth of modern music, which remains for many people an obscure and forbidding world.
 While paintings of Picasso and Jackson Pollock sell for a hundred million dollars or more, and lines from T. S. Eliot are quoted on the yearbook pages of alienated teenagers across the land, twentieth-century classical music still sends ripples of unease through audiences.
 At the same time, its influence can be felt everywhere.
 Atonal chords crop up in jazz.
 Avant-garde sounds populate the soundtracks of Hollywood thrillers.
 Minimalism has had a huge effect on rock, pop, and dance music from the Velvet Underground onward.

 I started working on the book in the year 2000.
 The title I chose for the project, The Rest Is Noise, played off Hamlet's last words ("The rest is silence") and, more widely, the perception that classical composition devolved into noise as the twentieth century went on.
 The book was published in October 2007 by Farrar, Straus and Giroux; the UK edition, by 4th Estate, appeared in March 2008; Picador issued a US paperback, with an expanded discography, in October 2008.
-Translations are available from Companhia das Letras (Brazil), Ambo / Anthos (Netherlands), Piper Verlag (Germany), Seix Barral (Spain), Bompiani (Italy), Actes Sud (France), Casa das Letras (Portugal), PIW (Poland), Argo (Czech Republic), Janis Roze (Latvia), Corpus Books (Russia), Modan (Israel), Misuzu Shobo (Japan), and Book21 (South Korea), and are forthcoming from Algoritam (Croatia), Dost Kitabevi Yayinlari (Turkey), and Guangxi Normal University Press (China).
+Translations are available from Companhia das Letras (Brazil), Ambo / Anthos (Netherlands), Piper Verlag (Germany), Seix Barral (Spain), Bompiani (Italy), Actes Sud (France), Casa das Letras (Portugal), PIW (Poland), Argo (Czech Republic), Janis Roze (Latvia), Corpus Books (Russia), Modan (Israel), Algoritam (Croatia), Studentska Zalozba (Slovenia), Misuzu Shobo (Japan), and Book21 (South Korea).

 Table of Contents: